kaledev/on-air/on-air-display/README.md

-# Edrans On-Air Display
+# On-Air display

-v1 by Jacob Verhoeks <jjverhoeks .. at .. edrans.com>
+Forked edits by Mike Kale <kaledev .. at .. gmail.com>

-This is the arduino code for the on-air sign, described in the Edrans Blog post.
-In short, with a small script on the Mac it published an MQTT message.
-This device subscribes on the topic and turns on or off.
+My code represents a selection of edits based upon the original code and tutorial by Jacob Verhoeks [here](https://github.com/edrans/on-air/tree/main/on-air-display) to create an on-air sign out of an ESP32 microcontroller.
+A MacOS/Linux laptop publishes an on-air signal to a Mosquitto broker that is received by the ESP32 and turns on or off.

+There is a [complete blog post](https://www.mikekale.com/on-air-video-monitoring-device) on my website describing the process and edits in detail.

+I used very similar hardware and the original circuit design still applies.
+The major difference is that my version updates the watch-camera shell script for newer versions of MacOS, and contains an additional script to make it Linux compatible.

-The script can be found [here](./watch-camera.sh).
-It needs an mqtt server, i use my raspberry-pi with home-assistant and mosquito mqtt.
+The scripts can be found [here](./watch-camera-macos.sh) for MacOS and [here](./watch-camera-linux.sh) for Linux.

-Check this page for some pictures an a small demo gif: [Demo](./DEMO.md)
+Lastly, I updated the code to glow blue when WIFI is connecting, and yellow for connecting to the Mosquitto broker.

 ## Description

 Arduino code for an ESP32 that lights a Led strip when a message is received by MQTTClient

-1. Connect to Wifi
+1. Connect to WIFI
 2. Connect to MQTT Broker server
 3. Subscribe to a MQTT topic
 4. Loop until message is received